 Salvation Army expands program for pregnant and parenting teens in Boise

-Marian Booth Pritchett School will partner will Cardinal Academy to increase its reach.
+The Booth Program for Young Parents will partner with Cardinal Academy to increase its reach.

 Alexiss Arvizu’s days involve more work than those of most teenagers her age.
 The 19-year-old is raising an eight-month-old baby, all while attending high school full time.
 Arvizu dropped out of school two years ago, and last year gave birth to a baby girl named Athena.
 For young parents like Arvizu, earning a high school diploma is something that may seem out of reach.

 “I was going to just get my GED but then I came across this program and I liked it just because it is so flexible, they help you with a lot of stuff, and I haven’t seen a lot of places that really do that,” Arvizu said.
 “It’s not as hard because I have someone if I need help—they’ll help me.”

 They are The Booth Program for Young Parents—operated by the Salvation Army Boise Corps—which makes it possible for young parents in the Boise, Idaho, area to earn their high school diploma.
 The Booth Program has been supporting pregnant and parenting teens for years.
 And while the COVID-19 pandemic changed life in Boise, the corps is still offering a program—albeit a hybrid model in which students attend class twice a week and also take courses through the online platform, ICON.

 But now the program is going through a massive transformation that the corps hopes will allow them to serve a wider range of teens in the Boise area.